First published: 6 May 2020

 4. Assessing your business premises and treatments

-To get your fresh risk assessment underway, one of the first things you might like to do is walk through your business premises and consider every item and surface your client is likely to come into contact with when they visit you for a treatment.
+To get your risk assessment underway, one of the first things you might like to do is walk through your business premises and consider every item and surface your client is likely to come into contact with when they visit you for a treatment.

 Remove any items you identify that are non-essential and particularly those that cannot be washed and disinfected between clients in order to kill the virus.
 This might include, for example, magazines, cushions, electric blankets, throws, rugs and other soft furnishings.
 If you ordinarily provide samples or test products that can be used by multiple clients, these also need to be removed.

 If you are a mobile therapist, think through how you can minimise your risk of contracting or spreading coronavirus in the different types of premises you work in, as you will obviously have less control over the hygiene levels in these environments.
 For example, if you visit clients in their own home, you might want to ensure you have a bottle of hand sanitiser that you can carry in your tunic pocket and easily access and use after touching any surfaces.
+(Please refer to your country’s government guidelines for more guidance on providing mobile close contact services safely - links can be found in Section 1.)

 Another important part of your risk assessment is to consider the different types of therapies/services you offer, and what measures you might need to take in order to minimise the risk of cross-infection for that particular type of therapy/service.